People with disability and job seekers encouraged to attend NDIS Ceduna expo

 Wednesday – 8 November 2017

-Disabilities Minister Katrine Hildyard is visiting Ceduna today for the State Government’s National Disability Insurance Scheme community information expo.
+The State Government’s National Disability Insurance Scheme community information expo visits Ceduna today.

 People with disability, their families and carers, along with job seekers in the Ceduna region will have the opportunity to learn more about the NDIS at the expo being held at the Ceduna Memorial Hall at 11am.